 Continued from part 1, on headship and imputation

 This is certainly prima facie good news to every sinner to whom the gospel is proclaimed.
 And we know it is to be proclaimed to every sinner (Matthew 28:19) because it is for every sinner (Acts 17:30).
-The gospel is, in fact, proclaimed as an invitation to all—although it’s an invitation which places the invitee under obligation to respond favorably, as illustrated in the parable of the wedding feast.
-It is thus a universal call, even though few are chosen to believe it (Matthew 22:14).
+Some Christians see it as an invitation, but while it is that, it is also more—for it places the invitee under obligation to respond favorably.
+It is thus a universal call to bow the knee to Jesus, even though few are chosen to do so (Matthew 22:14).

 God’s sincerity impugned

 However, if this is the case, then how can a sinner trust the gospel as genuinely good news?
-If I am such a sinner, the call to trust the promise seems to imply that the promise is actually made to me.
-So a universal call to take hold of the promise seems to imply a universal applicability of that promise (though not necessarily a universal application).
+If I am such a sinner, I can see that I should bow the knee to Jesus—but how can I trust him to justify me if I do?
+The promise of salvation is part and parcel of the gospel—but to preach the promise to everyone is to imply that it is actually made to everyone.
+A universal call to take hold of the promise seems to imply a universal applicability of that promise (though not necessarily a universal application).

 The problem is, the Owenist says that the promise of salvation is only actually extended to the elect.
 How, then, can God call everyone indiscriminately to trust it?
 Just what exactly are they being called to trust?
-If Christ died for the elect exclusively, then there is no sense in which the promise of salvation can be extended to the non-elect, whether as an invitation, or purely as a command.
-Consider what exactly the sinner is being called to do.
-Is it not to trust in the work of Jesus on the cross, and the promise that he thereby can be reconciled to God?
-Is it not, in fact, to thereby be reconciled to God?
+If Jesus died for the elect exclusively, then there is no sense in which the promise of salvation can be extended to the non-elect, whether as an invitation, or purely as a command.
+Consider what exactly the sinner is being called to trust in with respect to his right standing before God.
+Is it not what Jesus did on the cross?
+Is that not how the sinner can thereby be reconciled to God?
+And is the command not, in fact, to thereby be reconciled to God?
 Certainly it is.
-The promise refers to the atonement, to the satisfaction of sin—and so if someone (anyone) is called to trust it, he needs to know that there is something to trust.
-If satisfaction was made only for the elect, and the promise is thereby commensurately only for the elect, then a sinner would have to first know that he is elect before he can trust the promise.
+The promise refers, at least in part, to the atonement, to the satisfaction of sin—and so if someone (anyone) is called to trust it, he needs to know that there is something to trust.
+If satisfaction was made only for the elect, and the promise is thereby commensurately only for the elect, then a sinner would have to first know that he was elect before he could trust the promise.
 It does no good to say to him, “Trust the promise and you will know that you are elect,” because the very issue at hand is whether there is anything in which he can trust.
-What is he being asked to place his faith in?
-In the work of Jesus?
+What is he being asked to rely on for his justification?
+On the work of Jesus?
 For whom?
 For the elect?
-But he doesn’t know he’s elect.
+But he doesn’t know he’s elect!
 So how can he be asked to trust the promise?